- What is the FSC General Assembly all about?

 - I’ve been hearing a lot about quorums.
 What is a quorum and how does it apply to me?

-A quorum is a way to ensure that votes are weighted to provide fair and equal representation between chambers and between individual and organizational members.
+A quorum is a way to ensure that enough people participate in the vote that the result can be considered meaningful; votes are also weighted to ensure fair and equal representation between chambers and between individual and organizational members.
 A quorum is necessary for every vote at the GA for the vote to be valid.

 - Okay, that makes sense.
 What do we need to do to achieve a quorum?